 Can you see two boars, as well as two birds?

 We will look at photos (see examples below) as well as some replicas of gold and silver jewellery (made in the same way that the children will make their own copies).
 These items often have features such as animals (e.g. snakes and birds) hidden in the intricate details of the artwork.
 These can be fun to try to find and we will play a game of 'spot the animal' (see Sutton Hoo clasp above).

 The bird decoration on the Sutton Hoo shield

 Children now make their own jewellery.
 They use special gold and silver foil for embossing, as well as carefully designed paper templates, red glass pebbles and red sticky back vinyl (to represent the garnet stones inlaid in brooches), embossing tools, gold and black permanent marker pens, and ballpoint pens.

-Please note that due to the complex nature of this activity, at least 2 extra adults (in addition to myself and the teacher) will be required as active helpers in order to do the full range of jewellery items (a total of 13 different designs).
+Please note that due to the complex nature of this activity, at least 2 extra adults will be required as active helpers in order to do the full range of jewellery items.
 If fewer adults are present we will avoid the more difficult items and do the 3 easier categories (a total of 9 designs).

 Centre of the Strickland Brooch

 One of the decorations on the outside of the Fuller Brooch (there are 3 to choose from)